Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Currently, Harrisburg Fire Department operates four engine companies, one ladder company, one heavy rescue unit, one brush unit and one specialized swiftwater rescue unit.
 Each of these units are used for a specific purpose whether it be putting water on a fire, ventilating above a fire, extricating victims from an auto collision, transporting equipment and personnel to water emergencies, or putting out forestry fires.
 According to the Office of State Fire Marshal we are in need of a fifth engine to continue our current insurance rating.

 You can click here to complete the form for a smoke detector(s) installation.
-Your form will be emailed to Jason Dickson (Fire & Life Safety Educator) and Scarlett McDaniel (Administrative Assistant), who will then call to set up an appointment for installation.
+Your form will be emailed to Jason Dickson (Fire & Life Safety Educator) and the Administrative Assistant, who will then call to set up an appointment for installation.

 All installations must be in Harrisburg Fire District, and are completely free of cost.